MeganNyhan/CI_PP5_SALT/README.md

     <li>As a site user, I would like to be able to buy a product from the site successfully and easily.</li>
     <li>As a user of the site, I would like to be able to create an account with the possibility of keeping up to date with my order history and tracking.</li>
     <li>As a user, I would like to be able to leave a review on a product I have ordered.</li>
-    <li>As a user of the site, I would like to view the products available to buy in a gallery as well as categorised.</li>
 </ol>

 ### Site's Owner Stories